Weekly bulletin

 • Mail it to the church, PO Box 93 Dresden.
 N0P 1M0.

 • Gift Cards – You pay face value for the gift cards and the church buys them at a discount through Chatham Christian Schools.
 Cards will be available for pickup at the church or will be distributed in church.
 Gift card orders are on the website. https://standrewsdresden.ca/ under the “giving” tab.
-Send e-transfer AND order forms to st.andrewspcdresdenon@gmail.com.
-Next deadline October 27th.
+The next deadline for gift card orders is April 27th.

 • McBrayne’s Feed & Supply is offering to donate back 10 per cent of sales made using the St. Andrews account.
 Some items that apply are peanuts, bird feed, sunflower seed, and grains.
 Make sure you let them know you would like to use the St. Andrew’s account BEFORE ordering to ensure the church gets credit!